ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Optionally, specify new grant types: Not specified

-* Optionally, define the use of client certificates as client credential type: C can use an authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 and C509 certificates.
+* Optionally, define the use of client certificates as client credential type: C can use authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 and C509 certificates.

 * Specify the communication protocol the client and RS must use: CoAP

 * Specify the security protocol the client and RS must use to protect their communication: OSCORE

-* Specify how the client and the RS mutually authenticate: Explicitly, by successfully executing the EDHOC key establishment protocol, after which a common OSCORE Security Context is established.
-As per the EDHOC authentication method used during the EDHOC session, authentication is provided by digital signatures, or by Message Authentication Codes (MACs) computed from an ephemeral-static ECDH shared secrets.
+* Specify how the client and the RS mutually authenticate: Explicitly, by successfully executing the EDHOC protocol, after which a common OSCORE Security Context is established from the EDHOC session keying material.
+As per the EDHOC authentication method used during the EDHOC session, authentication is provided by digital signatures, or by Message Authentication Codes (MACs) computed from an ephemeral-static ECDH shared secret.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
 Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of- possession protocol: proof-of-possession is first achieved by RS when successfully processing EDHOC message_3 during the EDHOC execution with C, through EDHOC algorithms and symmetric EDHOC session keys.
 Also, proof-of-possession is later achieved by C when receiving from RS: i) the optional EDHOC message_4 during the EDHOC execution with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC execution with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.